TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/RichTextEditor/Index.rst

 installation is configured.

 .. figure:: ../../Images/EditContentRichTextEditor.png
-   :alt: A typical view of the Rich Text Editor
+   :alt: A typical view of the rich text editor
    :class: with-border

 You can format text, set the alignment, insert tables and symbols and add